 Back pay: If you were denied a raise, a promotion or wrongfully terminated as a result of sexual harassment, you may be entitled to back pay.
 This includes wages, benefits and other compensation you would have earned from the time of the adverse employment decision up to the date of a jury award or settlement.
 Back pay also includes bonuses, commissions, tips, the value of benefits such as health insurance, vacation or sick pay and retirement or pension benefits.

-Front pay: Under federal law, if you lost your job or had to quit because of sexual harassment, you may be able to return to your former position.
+Front pay: Under federal law, if you lost your job or had to quit because of workplace sexual harassment in California, you may be able to return to your former position.
 If that is not possible or desired, you may be able to receive an award for front pay in lieu of reinstatement.
 This is intended to compensate you for any loss of wages you are likely to suffer from the date of your judgment into the future.

 Compensatory damages and punitive damages: Compensatory damages include monetary damages for the emotional distress you may have suffered, any harm to your reputation and any out-of-pocket costs you may have incurred as a result of the harassment such as medical bills, cost of psychological counseling and job search costs.
 Punitive damages are typically awarded in egregious cases, especially when management knew about the harassment, but allowed it to continue or failed to take any reasonable steps to stop it.